• Skip to primary navigation

 How to Serve It

-This cordon bleu casserole recipe is really a meal in one but here are some additional ideas of what you can serve as a side dish:
+This cordon bleu casserole recipe is really a meal in one, but here are some side dish ideas:

 A fresh green salad.
 Try our layered salad!
 It's a make-ahead salad that is perfect for get-togethers, but you can also make it for dinner one night then eat leftovers for the next few lunches!